gVguy/vue-color-input/README.md

 ### Customizable
 HTML's native color input is annoying to style.
 Most likely you'll have to get tricky hiding the original input & binding click event to a presentable-looking div.
 But it only gets you halfway there cause the color picker popup window is still out of reach and it might look way different in different browsers.
 With vue-color-input this poblem is solved.
 It looks pretty out of the box with the default styles, but it's also intuitive & straight-forward to customize from css.
-[Keep reading](#styling) for detailed instructions on how.

 ### Uniform
 Not only that native color input looks different in different browsers, it also operates differently, and in some cases it's just not what you expect it to be.
 Yes, I'm looking at you, Safari. vue-color-input delivers a color picker that looks and performs the same regardless of browser.